 The room patio is very spacious with a daybed and you will fall asleep here too.
 You can see my tired wife and younger daughter resting after a long day out as I was quickly taking pictures of the room.

-Day 2 morning saw my wife and myself (our daughters could not get out of their warm toasty beds) waking up early for a 1.15hrs drive to Phu Thap Berk peak, which is a 1,768 m high mountain famed for sea fog and numerous cabbage and strawberry farms along the foothills.
+Day 2 morning saw my wife and myself (our daughters could not get out of their warm toasty beds) waking up early for a 1.15hrs drive to Phu Thap Berk peak, which is a 1,768 m high mountain famed for ocean clouds and numerous cabbage and strawberry farms along the foothills.
 The villagers at this mountain are the Hmong hill tribes, who are migrants from the northern part of Thailand.
 This mountain peak is a must-visit for anyone visiting Khao Kho region.

 Phu Thap Berk